ekowabaka/clearice/docs/Parsing-Command-Line-Arguments.md

 [[_TOC_]]

 Parsing Command Line Arguments
 ==============================
-ClearIce started out as a command line argument parser, and it pretty much does quite well doing that.
-It allows you to define which options and commands are passed to your application.
+ClearIce is a command line argument parser.
+It allows you to define which options and commands are passed to your application, and parses them for you, complete with error reporting.
 Option styles accepted through ClearIce are quite similar to what you would expect from most GNU style applications.
-This section gives a general overview of the library, and provides further information on how to use the library by setting it up with command options that receive parser results as an array.
-This approach provides an easy entry into clearice for pre-existing applications &mdash; without much change to internal code base.
+Arguments passed to your application could be options that your users can set through flags, command names that your users may pass to select a specic mode of  your application, or stand-alone arguments that serve other purposes in your application.
+This section provides a complete walkthrough of all the features of ClearIce's argument parser.

-Option Styles
+Defining Options for your Application
 -------------
 When written out on the command line, long options are preceeded with a double dash `--`, and short options are preceeded with a single dash `-`.
 This means we can use `-s` for a short option, and `--long-option` for a longer option.
 Options can have values assigned to them.
 A long option may take a value through an assignment like this `--long-option=value`, or this `--long-option value`, provided the specific option is configured to take values.
 A short option configured to take values, on the other hand, may take a value through an assignment like this `-svalue`, or this `-s value`.
 Long options and a short options may be synonymous to each other &mdash; `-l` and `--long` can be made to resolve to the same option.